sindresorhus/gh-latest-repos/readme.md

 - `GITHUB_USERNAME` - The username you like to get repos from.
 - `ACCESS_ALLOW_ORIGIN` - The URL of your website or `*` if you want to allow any origin (not recommended), for the `Access-Control-Allow-Origin` header.
 - `MAX_REPOS` - The number of repos returned.
 Optional.
 Defaults to 6.
+- `CACHE_MAX_AGE` - The maximum age for client cache-control in seconds.
+Optional.
+Defaults to 300 (5 minutes).

 ## License